Climate zones and USDA zones in France

 Available in 1 sizes

-Type 1: Mountain Climates - USDA Zone 6a
+Type 1: mountain climates - USDA Zone 6a

-In these geographical areas, one can observe:
+In these geographical areas, the following are observed:

-→ This climate corresponds to USDA zone 6a (minimum temperatures recorded: -23.3 to -20.6°C)
+→ This climate corresponds to USDA zone 6a (recorded minimum temperatures: -23.3 to -20.6°C)

 Read also